owtf/owtf-crawljax/README.md

 ## Requirements

-You need Jython installed for this plugin to work.
+You need JRE 7 (openjdk 7) installed for this plugin to work.